valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 After two weeks, the main limitation is that I can't bite into things since my grafted tooth is in the front and I need not use it.
-This means I can't have sandwiches or burgers, and I basically need to cut everything I eat in small pieces that I can chew only with my back teeth on only one side.
+This means I can't have sandwiches or burgers, and I basically need to cut everything I eat in small pieces that I chew only with my back teeth on only one side.
 Sad.

 ### Drinking 🍺

-I read online it was discouraged to have fizzy drinks and alcohol before the first follow up appointment, so I didn't have any of that.
+I read online that it was discouraged to have fizzy drinks and alcohol before the first follow up appointment, so I didn't have any of that (sad).
 I tried a sip of kombucha after 3 days and it was stinging on my palate, I wouldn't have been able to drink it even if I wanted to.

 On my follow up appointment 10 days after surgery, I asked my dentist about it and she told me it was fine to have fizzy drinks and alcohol again.
 I had a beer that night, and it tasted good and didn't hurt.
+Great.

 ### Exercising 🏋️